youngsoul/gpg-linefollower/Readme.md

 When I was tuning and evaluating the model, while I definitely was trying to maximize the diagonal values, I wanted to minimize the left,right and right,left prediction mismatches.

 Having [left, right]==0 and [right,left]==0 was exactly my goal.
-I could live with an incorrect 'straight' prediction on the premise it was likely I would correct on the next image, but it was very difficult to recover from incorrectly turning right, when I needed to turn left.
+I could live with an incorrect 'straight' prediction on the premise it would correct on the next image, but it was very difficult to recover from incorrectly turning right, when I needed to turn left.

 ## Deploying a model to the RaspberryPI